serokell/blog-posts/typescript-for-haskellers/article.md

 #### Parametric polymorphism

-Parametric polymorphism allows us to write abstract functions or data types that don't depend on their type.
+Parametric polymorphism allows us to write abstract functions that, for instance, don't depend on concrete types of particular arguments, and types that can abstract out parts of itself as type parameters.
 In TypeScript, we call those generics.

 ```typescript